Kathleen M. O'Malley: Service on court of appeals

 On March 10, 2010, President Barack Obama nominated O'Malley for elevation to a seat on the United States Court of Appeals for the Federal Circuit.
 She was confirmed by the United States Senate on December 22, 2010.
 She received her commission on December 27, 2010.
 In July 2021, it was announced that O'Malley would retire on March 11, 2022.

 Notable cases

 Oracle v.
 Google

 On May 9, 2014, the Court of Appeals for the Federal Circuit decided the case of Oracle v.
 Google (authored by Judge O'Malley).
 The case raised the question of whether the Java API was eligible for copyright protection.
 The Federal Circuit reversed a lower court finding for Google by concluding that the API was eligible for protection.
 The Supreme Court denied review of the case at the recommendation of the Solicitor General.
 Judge O'Malley wrote the second decision in the second appeal in the case overturning the trial court by holding that as a matter of law Google's use of the Java APIs in its Android Operating System was not fair use.

+Return to private practice

+One month after retiring from the bench, in April 2022, O'Malley joined Irell & Manella as of counsel at the firm's newly opened Washington, D.C. office.
+A year later in July 2023, she moved to Sullivan & Cromwell.

+Personal

+O'Malley is married to Covington & Burling partner George F. Pappas.